 IV.
 Statements from the Bench

-"No AI system has demonstrated reliable prediction of antidepressant response within 48 hours"
+"No AI system can predict antidepressant response within 48 hours of first dose."

 Presiding Judge